mcjauregui72/CNN_MedImageClassification/README.md

 ## Model Performance Summaries

 first_model
-  * Training performance: With high training accuracy and relatively low training loss, first_model learned well on the training dataset.
+  * Training performance: With high accuracy and relatively low loss, first_model learned well on the training dataset.
-  * Validation performance: Moderate accuracy but higher loss suggested overfitting.
-The first_model performed better on the training data than on the unseen data.
+  * Validation performance: Moderate accuracy but higher loss suggested overfitting. first_model performed better on the training data than on the unseen data.
   * Testing performance: A further drop in accuracy and increase in loss with the testing data confirmed that first_model generalized poorly to new data.
   * Demonstrated moderate balance and consistency, but not the highest composite score of all four models.
   * Conclusion: first_model is strong on training data but overfits, resulting in poor generalization.

 second_model
-  * Training performance: second_model demonstrated moderate training accuracy and loss, suggested reasonable learning ability on seen data.
+  * Training performance: second_model demonstrated moderate training accuracy and loss, suggesting reasonable learning ability on seen data.
-  * Validation Performance: that accuracy and loss improved on the validation data indicated less overfitting and better generalization than with first_model.
+  * Validation performance: accuracy and loss improved on the validation data, indicating less overfitting and better generalization than first_model.
-  * Testing Performance: significant drop in accuracy and increase in loss signaled overfitting and poor generalization on fully unseen data.
+  * Testing performance: a significant drop in accuracy and increase in loss signaled overfitting and poor generalization on fully unseen data.
   * Demonstrated moderate balance and average accuracy, which appear to be masking the poor testing performance.
   * Conclusion: second_model generalized well to the validation data but could not maintain similar performance on the test data.

 ensemble_model
-  * Training performance: Very low accuracy and high loss indicated underfitting; the ensemble_model failed to capture meaningful patterns in the training data.
+  * Training performance: Very low accuracy and high loss indicated underfitting; ensemble_model failed to capture meaningful patterns in the training data.
-  * Validation performance: Similarly low accuracy, coupled with high loss, indicated the ensemble did not improve performance over either of the submodels.
+  * Validation performance: Similarly low accuracy, coupled with high loss, indicated ensemble_model did not improve performance over either of the submodels.
   * Testing performance: Again, accuracy and validation scores confirm the chosen ensemble strategy did not improve performance.
 Giving the two submodels equal weight when averaging their predictions was ineffective at predicting class assignments.
   * Demonstrated the highest balance score but suffered from the lowest accuracy, reducing its utility in practice.
   * Conclusion: Very low training, validation, and test accuracy scores - coupled with high training, validation, and testing losses, indicated ensemble_model struggled to fit and generalize across all datasets. ensemble_model demonstrated the poorest optimization and learning capability, despite the high balance score.